open-traffic-generator/ixia-c/docs/deployments_kne.md

-## Deploy Ixia-c using kne
+# Deploy Ixia-c using kne

-### overview
+## overview

-Ixia-c can be deployed in k8s environment using [kne](https://github.com/openconfig/kne) consisting of following services:
+Ixia-c can be deployed in the k8s environment by using [kne](https://github.com/openconfig/kne) that consists of the following services:

-* **operator** - Serves API request from clients and manages workflow across one or more traffic engines.
+* **operator**: Serves API request from the clients and manages workflow across one or more traffic engines.
-* **controller** - Serves API request from clients and manages workflow across one or more traffic engines.
+* **controller**: Serves API request from the clients and manages workflow across one or more traffic engines.
-* **traffic-engine** - Generates, captures and processes traffic from one or more network interfaces (on linux-based OS).
+* **traffic-engine**: Generates, captures, and processes the traffic from one or more network interfaces (on linux-based OS).
-* **protocol-engine** - Emulates layer3 networks and protocols such as BGP ,ISIS etc(on linux-based OS).
+* **protocol-engine**: Emulates layer3 networks and protocols such as BGP, ISIS, and etc (on linux-based OS).
-* **gnmi-server** - captures statistics from one or more network interfaces (on linux-based OS).
+* **gnmi-server**: Captures statistics from one or more network interfaces (on linux-based OS).

 ## System Prerequisites

 ### CPU and RAM

-Recommended resources for basic use-case are as mentioned below,
+Following are the recommended resources for a basic use-case.

-- `ixia-c-operator`      - each instance requires at least 1 CPU core and 2GB RAM.
+-  `ixia-c-operator`: Each instance requires at least 1 CPU core and 2GB RAM.
-- `ixia-c-controller`      - each instance requires at least 1 CPU core and 2GB RAM.
+- `ixia-c-controller`: Each instance requires at least 1 CPU core and 2GB RAM.
-- `ixia-c-gnmi-server`     - each instance requires at least 1 CPU core and 2GB RAM.
+- `ixia-c-gnmi-server`: Each instance requires at least 1 CPU core and 2GB RAM.
-- `ixia-c-traffic-engine`  - each instance requires 2 dedicated CPU cores and 3GB dedicated RAM.
+- `ixia-c-traffic-engine`: Each instance requires 2 dedicated CPU cores and 3GB dedicated RAM.
-- `ixia-c-protocol-engine` - each instance requires 4 dedicated CPU cores and 1GB dedicated RAM per port.
+- `ixia-c-protocol-engine`: Each instance requires 4 dedicated CPU cores and 1GB dedicated RAM per port.

 ### OS and Software Prerequisites